ecmwf/metview-python/docs/api/functions/values.rst

     :type index: list
     :rtype: ndarray or list of str or list of datetime.datetime

     To define a hypercube for the value extraction ``index`` has to be specified as a list with the same number of elements as the number of dimensions of the current NetCDF variable.
 The elements (except one) should be numbers, specifying the indexes (0-based) into the respective dimensions from where the value(s) are to be taken.
-If all elements are numbers, then they simply specify the coordinates for a single value (returned as a single-value array).
+If all the elements are numbers, then they simply specify the coordinates for a single value (returned as a single-value array).
 Optionally, one of the elements can be set to the string 'all'; in this case, all the values from that dimension are returned.

     :Example: